Why should you clean your parquet floor?

 HG for varnished parquet floors

-HG parquet power cleaner has been developed specifically for removing stubborn dirt and grease from varnished parquet floors.
+HG parquet cleaner extra strong has been developed specifically for removing stubborn dirt and grease from varnished parquet floors.
 You can use it to clean your floor without affecting the varnish.
 You can also use HG parquet cleaner for regular mopping of your varnished floor.
 This cleaner is also suitable for parquet floors that have been treated with HG parquet protective coatings.

 How to clean unsealed parquet floors